cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 2 TCYB allocated to the community pool in `cyber` networkd.
 During euler-5 we expect from community some experiments with governance.
 All governance decisions of testnet will be migrated to mainnet.

 ## `euler-4` rewards
 Thanks for helping our early validators in `euler-4` testnet.
-They're running their nodes for the year for the Great future
+They're running their nodes for the year for the Great future.

 ## Conclusion